bioinformatics-ua/dicoogle-learning-pack/_docs/setup.md

 ### Install Requirements

 Before we proceed, make sure that you have an up-to-date version of the Java Virtual Machine.
-Java SE 7 is supported, but Java 8 is recommended at this time.
+It can be downloaded [here](https://java.com/en/download/), or it can be installed using your typical system package manager.
+Although Java 7 is still supported, we highly recommend having Java 8 at this time.

 ### Obtain Dicoogle and Plugins